Robert A. Dietzel

 Robert A. Dietzel joined Thrun Law Firm in 2008.
 He graduated from Michigan State University (B.A., with honors, 2001) and the Michigan State University College of Law (J.D., summa cum laude, 2004).
 He was a Dean King Scholar, a Senior Editor of the Law Review, and the recipient of several jurisprudence awards.
 He also participated in the Masters in Education Law program at Franklin Pierce Law Center.

-Before joining the firm, Mr. Dietzel was an assistant attorney general with the Michigan Department of Attorney General, where he represented the Governor, the Superintendent of Public Instruction, the State Board of Education, the Michigan Department of Education, the State Office of Administrative Hearings and Rules, and the Michigan School for the Deaf.
+Before joining the firm, Rob was an assistant attorney general with the Michigan Department of Attorney General.
+He represented the Governor, the Superintendent of Public Instruction, the State Board of Education, the Michigan Department of Education, the State Office of Administrative Hearings and Rules, and the Michigan School for the Deaf.

 For several years, Rob served as an adjunct professor of legal research and writing at the Thomas Cooley Law School.
 He currently teaches Educational Law and Policy at the University of Michigan-Flint.